Coronary Stents, Blood Thinners and Disease Prevention

 Coronary stents can get blocked.
-Since stents are man-made and foreign, the body will try to wall it off by developing new cells on top of it.
+Since stents are man-made and foreign, the body will try to wall them off by developing new cells on top of them.
 That is why some stents are made with drugs in them (Drug-Eluting Stents) to prevent these cells from forming.

 Stents are not as smooth as the inner lining of the blood vessels.
 Blood clots tend to form inside the stent and lead to another heart attack.